Xsear/xLootTracker/README.md

 | Timer Mode | Set the timer mode.
 Normal - The timer starts at 0 and counts to infinity.
 Countdown - The time starts at the specified timestamp and counts down to 0.
 (Useful as an indication of the risk of despawn.) |
 | Countdown Time | The time to begin counting down from when Timer Mode is set to Countdown. |

 #### HUDTracker
+This section contains options related to the HUDTracker subsystem.

 | Option  | Description |
 |------------- | ------------- |